What is the HBDI Whole Brain Thinking Model?

 The percentages show how much Andy thinks in the top versus bottom half of his brain, and how much he prefers to think in the left versus the right-hand side of his brain.

-Looking at the Profile – Is there an Ideal Profile?
+Is there an Ideal Herrmann Brain Profile?

-To measure how well you use your understanding of the colour test you can download our competency framework.
-This will help you to understand how a person uses HBDI ® psychometric test on a basic level and on more advanced levels.
+To measure how well you use your understanding of the Herrmann Brain Dominance Instrument you can use our competency framework.
+This will help you to understand how a person uses this psychometric test on basic and on more advanced levels.